* This is the Consumer Version. *

 If a doctor suspects contact dermatitis and a process of elimination does not pinpoint the cause, patch testing can be done.
 For this test, small patches containing substances that commonly cause dermatitis are placed on the skin for 1 to 2 days to see whether a rash develops beneath one of them.
 Although useful, patch testing is complicated.
 People may be sensitive to many substances, and the substance they react to on a patch may not be the cause of their dermatitis.
 A doctor must decide which substances to test based on what a person might have been exposed to.

-Contact dermatitis can be prevented by avoiding contact with the causative substance.
-If contact does occur, the material should be washed off immediately with soap and water.
-If circumstances risk ongoing exposure, gloves and protective clothing may be helpful.
+Contact dermatitis can be prevented by avoiding contact with the substances that cause dermatitis (causative substance).
+If contact does occur, the substance should be washed off immediately with soap and water.
+If people are at risk of ongoing exposure, gloves and protective clothing may be helpful.
 Barrier creams are also available that can block certain substances, such as poison ivy and epoxy resins, from contacting the skin.
-Desensitization with injections or tablets of the causative substance is not effective in preventing contact dermatitis.
+Desensitization with injections or tablets that contain the causative substance is not effective in preventing contact dermatitis.

-Treatment is not effective until there is no further contact with the substance causing the problem.
+Treatment of contact dermatitis is not effective until there is no further contact with the substance causing the problem.
 Once the substance is removed, the redness usually disappears after a week.
 Blisters may continue to ooze and form crusts, but they soon dry.
-Residual scaling, itching, and temporary thickening of the skin may last for days or weeks.
+Scaling, itching, and temporary thickening of the skin may last for days or weeks.

 Itching and blisters can be relieved with a number of drugs applied to the skin or taken by mouth (see Itching : Treatment).
 In addition, small areas of dermatitis can be soothed by applying pieces of gauze or thin cloth dipped in cool water or aluminum acetate (Burow solution) several times a day for an hour.
 Larger areas may be treated with short, cool tub baths with or without colloidal oatmeal.